 Prescription Drugs Withdrawal Timeline

-The duration prescription medicine withdrawal depends on what kind of medication is taken, how much of it is taken and how long an individual has been taking it.
+The duration prescription medicine withdrawal depends on what kind of medication is taken.
+For example opioid withdrawal tends to take longer than others.
+But also, how much drug is taken and how long it has been taken must be considered.

 However, a general guide is provided below:

 Initial symptoms include cravings, flu-like symptoms, insomnia, and anxiety